About Peak English Coaching

 This is a very common situation for my clients.
 I see again and again clients being relieved and excited as we work together to replace old, unhelpful speaking patterns with more fluent ones.
-It is definitely not too late to make progress.
+Some improvements will happen fairly quickly and some will probably be stubbornly slow, but it’s definitely not too late to make progress.

 How do you work with people?

 The easiest way for you to get a sense of how I work with people is to schedule a free 20 minute introductory Skype session, to experience some of what I do directly.
 But briefly, most weaker areas in English pronunciation, articulation and speaking are due to the brain and mouth having learned habits or patterns that are not correct or ideal for English.
 In our work together, I help you recognize the difference between the old habit and the more standard and fluent way, and help you begin to develop new habits that are more in line with native English speakers.
 We do this by practicing the correct pronunciation or speaking style, supported by you practicing in between sessions when you can, until the corrected speaking patterns becomes habitual.